 The SWSWF Primary Care Sports Medicine fellowship was started in 2009 by Dr. Charles Camarata and partially funded and managed in conjunctions with

 The annual pre-participation sports screening assessments/exams (PPE) are offered to every athlete in the Sweetwater Union High School District at a low cost.
 All student athletes are required to have a physical exam before they can participate in sports or co-curricular activities each school year.

-SWSWF screened 953 students during the 2016 sports exams at Montgomery High School in the SUHSD.
-Over 100 volunteers from the community came out to help.The foundation donated $7,700 back to Sweetwater Union High Schools.
+SWSWF screened over 800students during the 2017 sports exams at Montgomery High School in the SUHSD.
+Over 100 volunteers from the community came out to help.The foundation donated over $5,000 back to Sweetwater Union High Schools.

 Injury Clinic Map - MOPT Eastlake Clinic

 2014/2015 - Dr. Adrian Tabares

 2011/2012 – Dr. Amy Guigliano

 2010/2011 – Dr. Nick Cardinale

 Injury Clinic Map- MOPT Rancho Del Rey Clinic

 *Students are seen on a first come, first served basis.